We believe in the power of women to drive social change

 The Women’s Catalytic Fund is a giving circle that puts resources into the hands of people with bold visions working to end gender-based inequity and fundamentally change the systems that perpetuate it.

-The Women’s Catalytic Fund administers two rounds of grants per year.
+The Women’s Catalytic Fund administers one or two rounds of grants per year.
 Typically, these are one-time $15,000 grants to CA-based nonprofits with budgets under $1million.

 Learn more about the work of the Women’s Catalytic Fund.